John King, Realtor — KingRealtor757

 First Landing State Park

-2,888 acres of Virginia's most historically significant natural area is essentially in Great Neck's backyard — right off Shore Drive at the top of the peninsula.
-1.5 miles of Chesapeake Bay beach, 20 miles of hiking and biking trails through cypress swamp and maritime forest, fishing, kayaking, and camping.
-The site where English settlers first landed in 1607 before reaching Jamestown.
-Residents use it constantly; tourists mostly don't know it exists.
+2,888 acres right off Shore Drive at the top of the peninsula — 20 miles of trails, Chesapeake Bay beach, kayaking, fishing, and camping.
+The site where English settlers first landed in 1607.

 🏋️